Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

 \subsection{Results and organization of the paper}

 Section~\ref{sec:prelim} defines notation and gives the necessary background on separators and the \mc method that are necessary for Section~\ref{sec:csp}.
 Section~\ref{sec:csp} gives a first analysis of a separator-based algorithm.
-It solves cubic \mcsp instances in time $\Oo{r^{(1/5+o(1)) \, n}}$, where $n$ is the number of vertices of the input instances.
-This outperforms the previously fastest $\Ostar{r^{n/4}}$ time algorithm \cite{ScottS07}.\footnote{There is an exponential-space algorithm with a better worst-case running time \cite{ScottS07} and for vertex-parameterized running times, William's \cite{Williams05} exponential space algorithm remains unbeaten, but we restrict the discussion to polynomial-space algorithms in this subsection.} It also speeds up the fastest known algorithm for general \mcsp instances from $\Ostar{r^{(19/100) \, m}}$ to $\Oo{r^{(9/50 + o(1)) \, m}}$.
-The same time bounds apply to Polynomial and Ring CSP (encompassing graph bisection, the Ising model, and counting).
+It solves cubic instances of \mcsp in time $\Oo{r^{(1/5+o(1)) \, n}}$, where $n$ is the number of vertices.
+This improves on the previously fastest $\Ostar{r^{n/4}}$ time polynomial-space algorithm \cite{ScottS07}.
+The fastest known exponential-space algorithm for cubic instances uses the pathwidth approach of Fomin and H{\o}ie \cite{FominH06} to solve \mcsp in time $\Oo{r^{(1/6 + o(1)) \, n}}$ \cite{ScottS07}.

+Our algorithm also improves the fastest known running time for polynomial-space algorithms solving general instances of \mcsp from $\Ostar{r^{(19/100) \, m}}$ to $\Oo{r^{(9/50 + o(1)) \, m}}$, where $m$ is the number of edges of the constraint graph.
+The same running time improvement holds for \textsc{Max Cut}, an important special case of \mcsp, and for Polynomial and Ring CSP, generalizations encompassing graph bisection, the Ising model, and counting problems.
+For comparison, the fastest known exponential-space algorithm has worst-case running time $\Oo{r^{(13/75+o(1)) \, m}}$ \cite{ScottS07}.
+For vertex-parameterized running times, Williams' \cite{Williams05} exponential-space algorithm runs in time $\Ostar(2^{(\omega/3) \, n})$, which is $O(1.7303^n)$ using the current best upper bound on the matrix-multiplication exponent $\omega$ \cite{Gall14a}.

-Subsection~\ref{subsec:lb} gives tight lower bounds for the analysis of the previously fastest \mcsp algorithm.
+Subsection~\ref{subsec:lb} gives tight lower bounds for the analysis of the previously fastest polynomial-space \mcsp algorithm.
 These lower bounds highlight that our new algorithm is strictly faster.
-It should be noted that tight analyses are extremely rare for competitive branching algorithms.
-An important feature of these lower bounds is that they make the algorithm use various branching rules whose \mc analyses are most constraining.
+It should be noted that tight analyses are rare for competitive branching algorithms.
+An important feature of these lower bounds is that they make the algorithm use several branching rules whose \mc analyses are most constraining.

+In independent work, Edwards \cite{Edwards16} matches our running times for \mcsp on general and cubic graphs.
+His work is also based on separators and is similar to ours from an algorithmic point of view.
+The running time analysis differs from ours in that it is targeted solely at \mcsp, while we provide a general method, as we discuss next.